dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 but I'm going to ***back-track*** on this now.
-I will *copy-paste* the `dispatch` call back inline into the `onClick` handler inside the Component because there isn't really a lot of presentation or *behaviour* here and its *easier* to keep them together until we figure out how to split the *presentation*.
+I will *copy-paste* the `dispatch` call back inline into the `onClick` handler inside the Component because there isn't really a lot of presentation or *behavior* here and its *easier* to keep them together until we figure out how to split the *presentation*.
 For example if in the *future* we're going to have something